 Rising privacy concerns, regulations, and demand for a private life may constrain the market.

 Rising privacy and data concerns may constrain the market.
 The prime reason for growing privacy concerns is surging consumer awareness and rising episodes of cybercrime that result in huge personal and economic loss.
 Previously, consumers were unable to fully grasp the quantity of personal data that was being collected by the companies.
 However, consumers today are more cautious and knowledgeable about the data being collected.
 Moreover, third-party data service provided by a firm concerns the consumers as their credentials are been shared without their permission or knowledge.
 This may result in unwanted advertisements or disturbance by the third party, intending to sell their product.
-This may also result in data bleaching and frauds, bringing financial strain on the consumers.
+This may also result in data bleaching and fraud, bringing financial strain on the consumers.

 And not just consumers, governments around the world are also concerned as collected data is prone to theft and robbery, severely affecting the individuals and economy.
 Moreover, cyberattack episodes, such as that on Starwood hotels, where hackers stole the financial information of 500 million people, financially constraining 325 million of them, raise government attention and interference in the industry.
 The European Union established General Data Protection Regulation (GDPR), putting power in the hands of the consumers.
 GDPR highly regulates data monetization and collection undertaken by the companies and implement guiding rules and regulations.
 One such regulation is that the company needs to state clearly the data it will be collecting and that information shouldn’t deep be hidden in terms and conditions, but separately written and highlighted.
 Such regulations may constrain the market as they limit and hinder operations.

 The North American region holds a significant market during the forecasted period.